curegit/stylegan-web/README.md

 # StyleGAN Web Containers

-This project provides example configurations for deploying StyleGAN models using Docker, integrated with FastAPI for the backend and Vue.js for the frontend.
+This project provides sample configurations for deploying StyleGAN models and web-based user interface using Docker, integrated with FastAPI for the backend and Vue.js for the frontend.

 This repository consists of the following two submodules: